To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 Set the scale of "Uv1" at right side as below.
 (Note: The texture of cube is refer to "[Godot_v3.2-Cube_Characters](https://github.com/To-Fujita/Godot_v3.2-Cube_Characters)".)
 ![Godot 118](https://github.com/To-Fujita/Images/blob/master/Godot-118.jpg "Godot 118")

+After select the "CollisionShape" at left side, click the "empty" of "New BoxShape" at right side.
 ![Godot 119](https://github.com/To-Fujita/Images/blob/master/Godot-119.jpg "Godot 119")

+Select the "StaticBody" at left side, then set the "Translation" in "Transform" of "Spatial" at right side.
 ![Godot 120](https://github.com/To-Fujita/Images/blob/master/Godot-120.jpg "Godot 120")

 #### Step-3-3: Create the Block
+Please create the "StaticBody2" to same way at the "StaticBody" above.
+However, change to set the "backdrop-21534_1920.png" as a texture and set the different value of "Translation" in "Transform" of "Spatial" to the "Floor" above.
 ![Godot 121](https://github.com/To-Fujita/Images/blob/master/Godot-121.jpg "Godot 121")

+#### Step-3-4: Create the Player

 ![Godot 122](https://github.com/To-Fujita/Images/blob/master/Godot-122.jpg "Godot 122")